 What is the acceptance rate of Helene Fuld College of Nursing?

-The acceptance rate of Helene Fuld College of Nursing is 100%, which is higher than the state average of 59%.
+The acceptance rate of Helene Fuld College of Nursing is 39%, which is lower than the state average of 74%.
+Helene Fuld College of Nursing's acceptance rate is ranked among the top community colleges in New York with low acceptance rates.

 What is Helene Fuld College of Nursing's ranking?

-Helene Fuld College of Nursing ranks among the top 20% of community college in New York for: Average community college minority breakdown, Percent of students receiving financial aid, Highest graduate earnings (10 years post graduation) and Highest completion rates.
+Helene Fuld College of Nursing ranks among the top 20% of community college in New York for: Lowest acceptance rates, Average community college minority breakdown and Percent of students receiving financial aid.

 Recent Articles